 - Some of the readily available crackers free of high omega 6 oils include ryvitas, cruskits, Finn crisps, most of the large round rice cakes, Ceres and Eat Rite small rice crackers.

-- Avoid commercial granola, muesli and other breakfast cereals as much as possible.
-Try making your own homemade granola or muesli, you can find my favourite muesli recipe in my Energetic Mama ebook
+- Avoid commercial granola, muesli, and other breakfast cereals as much as possible.
+Try making your own homemade granola or muesli, I share these kinds of recipes in my programs

 - Make your own mayonnaise, salad dressings, sauces and marinades using a healthier oil such as olive oil or coconut oil.